 At Purina, we believe that cats are capable of a lot more than we think.
-Many people believe that cats are social or can’t be trained, however the truth is quite the opposite.
+Many people believe that cats aren’t social or can’t be trained, however the truth is quite the opposite.
 In reality, cat training can give your cat the mental stimulation and activity they need.
 Read on to learn how to train a cat and unlock their true potential.

 Most cats will respond to food rewards, which are a type of positive reinforcement.
 Using soft moist cat food or dry food as a treat can lessen the chance of disturbing a properly balanced diet.
 Follow these cat training methods to get started: